shenwei356/LexicMap/README.md

 **Motivation**: Alignment against a database of genomes is a fundamental operation in bioinformatics, popularised by BLAST.
 However, given the increasing rate at which genomes are sequenced, **existing tools struggle to scale**.

-1. Current tools either attempt full alignment but face challenges of high memory consumption and slow speeds,
+1. Existing full alignment tools face challenges of high memory consumption and slow speeds.
-1. Or they fall back on k-mer indexing and searching, without position information returned for retrieving annotation.
+1. Alignment-free large-scale sequence searching tools only return the matched genomes, without the vital positional information for downstream analysis.
+1. Prefilter+Align strategies have the sensitivity issue in the prefiltering step.

 **Methods**: ([algorithm overview](#algorithm-overview))